IMAFDI/ransomware_simulation/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project in not been licensed under any License.
+You can are free to use and give your inputs.